Prayer in the city’s heart

 Unique networking moment

-Rarely does such a cross section of leaders from government, business, community, education, media and the church gather in one place to express their thanks to God for the past and ask his blessing on the future.
+Rarely does such a cross-section of leaders from government, business, community, education, media, and the church gather in one place to express their thanks to God for the past and ask his blessing on the future.
 But once a year at the Parliamentary Breakfast we do providing a special moment to acknowledge one another, to connect with each another and to be encouraged by our presence.

 Speakers with integrity

-This year’s speaker: John Zeckendorf – Tasmanian Entrepreneur
+Last year’s speaker: John Zeckendorf

-From the Premier – Will Hodgman
+From the former Premier – Will Hodgman

-The Tasmanian Prayer Breakfast gives us an opportunity to connect as a community, and be inspired by the collective values of those seeking to improve the lives and wellbeing of Tasmanians.
+The Tasmanian Prayer Breakfast gives us an opportunity to connect as a community and be inspired by the collective values of those seeking to improve the lives and wellbeing of Tasmanians.

-It is a heartening moment of unity, where Members of Parliament, the church, business and wider community come together to offer one another encouragement and support.
+It is a heartening moment of unity, where Members of Parliament, the church, business, and wider community come together to offer one another encouragement and support.